 - Relinquished Property – The property “sold” by the Exchanger.
 This is also sometimes referred to as the “exchange” property or the “downleg” property.

 - Replacement Property – The property acquired by the Exchanger.
 This is sometimes referred to as the “acquisition” property or the “upleg” property.

-- Exchanger – The property owner(s) seeking to defer capital gain tax by utilizing an IRC 1031 exchange.
+- Exchanger – The property owner(s) seeking to defer capital gains tax by utilizing a DST/ IRC 1031 exchange.
 The Internal Revenue Code uses the term “Taxpayer.”